Panzerschrek/U-00DC-Sprache-site/what_errors_can_be_prevented.md

 ### Accessing moved variables

-`move` operator in Ü ends lifetime for variable specified.
+The `move` operator in Ü ends lifetime for variable specified.
 So, accessing it after moving is an error and such errors are detected.

 ```